-One of the easiest ways to view the traffic traversing the KEMP LoadMaster is to perform a TCP dump.
+One of the easiest ways to view the traffic traversing the Kemp LoadMaster is to perform a TCP dump.
 This simple command will capture all of the traffic (or just a specified subset) that is being transmitted and received by the LoadMaster.
-The results can be examined by analysing the .pcap file with or another packet analyzer.
+The results can be examined by analysing the .pcap file with Wireshark or another packet analyzer.

 When using the console to perform the TCP dump, an FTP server that can be reached by the LoadMaster is required in order to retrieve the packet capture files.

-The purpose of this document is to educate the reader on how to perform a TCP dump in the KEMP LoadMaster.
+The purpose of this document is to educate the reader on how to perform a TCP dump in the Kemp LoadMaster.

 This document is intended to be read by anyone who is interested in finding out how to perform a TCP dump in the LoadMaster.